ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

    | `don't care` | None / clear defaults                                     |
    | `avoid   `   | Proceed if requested feature/property can not be avoided  |
    | `prohibit`   | Fail if requested feature/property can not be avoided     |

+Default preference levels and possible combinations of Transport Parameters and preference levels are specified in {{appendix-preferences}}.

+### Protocol Selection Properties {#protocol-selection-props}

+Transport Preferences drive protocol selection and path selection on connection establishment.
+Since there could be paths over which some transport protocols are unable to operate, or remote endpoints that support only specific network addresses or transports, transport protocol selection is necessarily tied to path selection.
+This may involve choosing between multiple local interfaces that are connected to different access networks.

+The Transport Preferences form part of the information used to create a Preconnection object.
+As such, they can be configured during the pre-establishment phase, but cannot be changed once a Connection has been established.

 There need to be sensible defaults for the Transport Preferences as well as Protocol Selection Properties.
 The